 They may not reach such a deal.
 It's entirely possible we will go over the cliff, and then all the dire predictions of increased unemployment, reduced economic activity and a possible return to recession will be tested.
 Some say that wouldn't be a bad thing - clearly, a sharp reality check is the only thing that seems to grab lawmaker's attention.
-But that's an avoidable scenario that should be avoided.
-It might be an acceptable risk if the rest of the world were in sounder shape economically, but with so much uncertainty in Europe, India and China going on simultaneously, having the United States go through another downturn is really a stupid, and needless risk.

 Our guess is that sometime around Dec.
 31st, the President and Congress will hail the signing on to a "bipartisan" agreement that places a Band-Aid over the nation's structural problems, and then it will be back to business as usual.

 Let's hope that doesn't turn out to be the case - the "business as usual" bit anyway, because the "fiscal cliff" is really only the tip of a much larger, and far more serious iceberg.

 Here's the real chasm: This nation spends $4 billion more per day - per day - than it takes in through revenues.
 We have over a long period of time and thanks to the shenanigans of both major political parties, constructed and accumulated at total debt of $16.365 trillion dollars.
 That's trillion with a "T".

 Remember the debt ceiling debacle of August, 2011?
 The debt ceiling was re-set then for $16.4 trillion.
 Ready for another showdown?
 If this were Hollywood, somebody would be saying you can't make this stuff up.